BU-NU-CLOUD-F19/A_Kubernetes_based_on-demand_research_computing_environment_on_the_MOC/README.md

  *Release 2 (Week 5)* - [Demo Slides](https://docs.google.com/presentation/d/1q-JB5S5ALB6MFz91jiJ9DxOGtkPKCC74TCi_kamO8As/edit?usp=sharing)
 - Identify and document any incompatibilities preventing proper operation of Sid backend on OpenShift
-- Begin compatibility upgrades
+- Solve permissions issue for adding roles on OpenShift
+- Solve priority class issues in MiniShift

 *Release 3 (Week 7)* - [Demo Slides](https://docs.google.com/presentation/d/125MDdIVHqzH7i-qDa3nRinpl7wkIrtO5x-3KIZQwHZE/edit?usp=sharing)
 - Finish addressing incompatibilites that we can handle within OpenShift
 - Begin working with HMDC to workaround any remaining incompatibilities in middleware
-- Begin work with MOC staff to prepare for rollout on MOC production OpenShift cluster
+- Adapt the current tutorial for setting up a local environment to use minishift
+- Manually deploy sid in a pre production environment on the MOC

-*Release 4 (Week 9)*
+*Release 4 (Week 9)* [Demo Slides] (https://docs.google.com/presentation/d/12X2BaJ6Y1ji5peVIqBn_5yY8VPkvLIsUa0Fo2TTu1k4/edit?usp=sharing)
-- Sucessfully deploy Sid backend to staging environment
-- Continue work with MOC staff to prepare for rollout on MOC production OpenShift cluster
+- Decided to switch to using vanilla k8s over openshift due to incompatibilities
+- Work on setting up a new heroku instance for our MOC cluster
+- Try to run sid docker images and if the cluster is up put them onto the cluster

 *Release 5 (Week 11)*
 - Rollout Sid backend on MOC production OpenShift